dann1/one-deploy/sys_use.md

 ## Ansible Galaxy Collection

 Although we initially pushed pre-release `0.1.0` to [Ansible Galaxy community site](https://galaxy.ansible.com/opennebula), we no longer wish to maintain it.
-Instead we recommend using [much cleaner method](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html#installing-a-collection-from-a-git-repository).
+Instead we recommend using this [much cleaner method](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html#installing-a-collection-from-a-git-repository).

 To install the `opennebula.deploy` collection directly from GitHub, execute: